//

 self_hosted

 Bring-your-own-accelerator tier for XIM (private) agents.
 You supply the hardware; the platform provides routing, monitoring, and management.
-No GPU vendor restriction -- any accelerator supported by vLLM is usable.
 Very high concurrency limits (96 requests) and batch sizes (64).
 Request timeout is 1800 seconds with an idle timeout of 3600 seconds.
 Supports model files up to 512 GB.
 Pricing is hourly rather than per-token.

 XIM Node Features